Fabstir/fabstir-llm-sdk/docs/SDK_REFACTOR_CONTEXT_PRIMER.md

 ---

 **Last Updated**: 2025-01-11
-**Current Session Goal**: Phase 4 Complete - Server-Only Components Extracted **Next Action**: Phase 6 - Create Unified API or Phase 7 - Testing
+**Current Session Goal**: Phase 6 Complete - Unified API Created **Next Action**: Phase 7 - Testing and Validation or Phase 8 - Documentation and Release

 Do not use `npm` that causes problems in this project with dependency hoisting; sdk must not have dependencies it doesn't use cluttering up its node_modules.
 Use `pnpm` as its been configured to not hoist dependencies.